codatio/codat-docs/docs/accounting-api/guides/bill-pay/run-demo-app-locally.md

 ### Recap

-You set up the QuickBooks Online Sandbox integration and configured Codat to run the bill pay demo app.
-You also ran the demo app locally.
+You set up the QuickBooks Online Sandbox integration and configured Link with the demo app's redirect URL.
+You ran the demo app locally and completed the authorization flow.

 <hr />